jshleap/Tutorials/RNA-SEQ/Differential_expression_genpipes.md

    transcripts produced) on your base or control condition vs your treatment or experimental condition.
    ![DE](https://hbctraining.github.io/DGE_workshop/img/de_theory.png)
-   *Image credit: Paul Pavlidis, UBC*
+   <sup>Image credit: Paul Pavlidis, UBC

 4. PostProcessing (not in the figure): Visualizing your results and generating